 Users can check their balance anytime on the app or online.
 They can also use the app (or website) to top up funds anytime.
 Any spare currency can be spent in the UK, saved for the next trip or converted back into Sterling.
 It is free in shops and restaurants, while a fee of 1.4% applies when used at an ATM.

 Thomas Cook cards come in single-currency and multi-currency options.
-The Multi-currency Cash Passport card allows to load up to 10 different currencies to pay in foreign currencies to avoid exchange costs whether one is traveling overseas or shopping online.
+The Multi-currency Cash Passport card allows you to load up to 10 different currencies to pay in foreign currencies to avoid exchange costs, whether one is traveling overseas or shopping online.